 “Would you like me to…”

-Open, frank communication with a partner is fundamental to giving and receiving maximum sexual pleasure.
-Mutual trust in each other’s desire to please while respecting personal boundaries can lead to heightened enjoyment.
+Open, frank communication with a partner is mandatory to giving and receiving sexual pleasure.

 It’s About You